-ation of collisions
+ation of collisions nergy energy vstems

 ≺he motion we have been dealing with so far in this text is called translational motion (Figure 11.1a). ject's orientation; in other words, all the particles in the object move along identical parallel trajectories.
+During representations arcintecture ation of collisions nergy vstems

-During As Figure 11.1b shows, The particle in a rotating object teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher t vect rottow identical trajectories.
-Verbal and the trained center.
-Objects that turn about an int state of two the trained state of the representations particles, each revolving around the axis ation of collisions energy vstems
+11.1 Circular motion at constant speed As Figure 11.1b shows, The particle in a rotating object teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher t vect rollow identical trajectories.
+Verbal and center.
+Objects that turn about an interest of the strengthere object can be sufficiented as a system of particles, each revolving around the axis